Tue, 02/11/2020 - 10:00am

 While a wide-ranging understanding of technology can prove helpful in a variety of industries and positions, specialization is increasingly vital to success.
 Hence, the importance of obtaining the right degree.
 Below, we highlight several of the excellent options offered at University of the Cumberlands—as well as the exciting job opportunities these degree programs can make possible.

-The Most Exciting Technology Careers of Tomorrow
+Exciting Technology Careers

 The field of information technology is quickly changing.
 Professionals equipped with a strong IT foundation—and the willingness to continue gaining new skills—can take advantage of a variety of emerging career opportunities, several of which provide an enticing combination of excitement and impressive pay.
 Top options include:

 Web developers design websites to ensure both aesthetic and functional excellence.
-Developers may use programming languages to write code or work with graphics experts to determine layout.
+Developers may use programming languages to write code or work with graphics experts to determine the layout.

 According to the Bureau of Labor Statistics, the United States job market will add 20,900 web development positions by 2028.
 An associate degree is often sufficient for entry into this career, which delivered a median annual pay of $69,430 in 2018.